 The Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) provides basic food assistance for low-income families to combat hunger, food insecurity, and poverty.
 In 2016, SNAP lifted more than 3.5 million Americans above the poverty line, making it one of the government’s most effective anti-poverty tools.

-Congress includes SNAP in the farm bill, a larger bill that contains a host of agriculture programs (like subsidies for farmers, foreign food aid, food safety, etc.).
-The farm bill expires every five years, meaning Congress debates and amends the provisions each cycle.
+SNAP exists within the farm bill, legislation that expires every five years.
 The current bill is set to expire on September 30, 2018, and work has been underway for many months to draft the next farm bill.

-Urge your members of Congress to protect SNAP and support the millions of Americans who utilize this critical anti-poverty program.
+Urge your Senators to protect SNAP and support the millions of Americans who utilize this critical anti-poverty program.